zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling.md

 -   Learn the benefits of auto scaling
 -   Learn how to enable and disable auto scaling
--   Examine the before/after performance improvements of auto scaling
+-   Examine the performance benefits of auto scaling

 ### Prerequisites

 - This lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, a LiveLabs account or a training account whose details were given to you by an Oracle instructor.
 - Make sure you have completed the previous lab in the Contents menu on the left, *Provision Autonomous Database*, before you proceed with this lab, if you want to apply auto scaling to an existing ADW database.
-Otherwise, proceed with this lab to try auto scaling with a new autonomous database.
+Otherwise, proceed with this lab to try auto scaling with a new Autonomous Database.
 - **Note** Auto scaling is not available with Oracle's **Always Free** databases.

 ### How You Will Test a Real-World Auto Scaling Example in this Lab